Merging by Matching Models in Task Parameter Subspaces: Related Work

 \subsection{Fisher}

 There has been a great deal of work on better approximating the Fisher, usually in the context of using Natural Gradient Descent for optimization \citep{amari1998natural}.
 K-FAC \citep{martens2015optimizing} approximates the Fisher for linear layers as the Kronecker product of the covariance of the input activations and the covariance of the output activations.
 This have been extended to convolutional neural networks \citep{grosse2016kronecker} and recurrent neural networks \citep{martens2018kfac_rnn}.
 Other works have focused on reducing K-FAC's compute \citep{tang2021skfac} or memory \citep{pauloski2021kaisa} and extending K-FAC for distributed training \citep{ba2017distributedkfac, osawa2023pipefisher}. \citet{george2018fast} improve upon K-FAC by ensuring the diagonal of the K-FAC approximation is unbiased.
+We note that using the Fisher is only one instance of the covariance matrix in our unified framework and \method uses the RegMean objective for full-model fine-tuning.